Is Your Skin Stressed? Signs and Solutions

 If your skin is red

-If you are prone to rosacea pair your routine way back and add simple, hard-working solutions.
+If you are prone to rosacea, simplify your routine and add simple, hard-working solutions.
 First, eliminate any products that may cause irritation, and consider using a retinoid.
-Yes, you hear right.
-Retinol increases the rate of cell turnover in the skin and making it great for a variety of concerns but specifically, normalising the equilibrium of skin that’s acne or rosacea prone.
+Retinol increases the rate of cell turnover in the skin, making it great for various concerns, including normalizing the equilibrium of skin prone to acne or rosacea.
 Start with a low dose and a gentle version.
-We are using only 0.3% in our Cacay Oil + A - which is considered non-irritating by the EU Cosmetic Regulations.
+For example, the Cacay Oil + A contains only 0.3%, considered non-irritating by EU Cosmetic Regulations.

-In the next step, add an emollient moisturiser into your everyday skincare routine Look for a facial cream that is not too heavy or rich, one that will bring back the barrier protection of your skin.
+Next, add an emollient moisturizer to your everyday skincare routine.
+Look for a facial cream that is not too heavy or rich but helps restore your skin's barrier protection.

-When it comes to redness treatments, experts say serums and masks can help too.
+When it comes to redness treatments, serums and masks can help too.
 Redness is often a sign of dryness or irritation.
 Consider adding a soothing serum.
-If there’s no improvement with this after two weeks, see a board-certified dermatologist.
+If there’s no improvement after two weeks, see a board-certified dermatologist.

 If you are breaking out